christoph-phillips/blog/content/blog/2019-a-year-in-review.md

   The Maffetone training had supported the build of some base fitness so I felt that 3 hours should be comfortable race time.
-(It's the kind of pace I used to feel like jogging).

   Unfortunately this didn't turn out to be true :smile:.
 I badly cramped in the